-dittoDimPlot for visualizing how samples group within added dimensionality reduction spaces

 '''

+addPrcomp for a prcomp specific PCA import wrapper importDittoBulk for initial import of bulk RNAseq data into dittoSeq as a SingleCellExperiment. dittoDimPlot for visualizing how samples group within added dimensionality reduction spaces

+'''

+4 addPrcomp

-example("importDittoBulk", echo = FALSE)
+''' example("importDittoBulk", echo = FALSE)

 Calculate PCA

 NOTE: This is typically not done with all genes in the dataset.

-The inclusion of this example code is not an endorsement of a particular
+The inclusion of this example code is not an endorsement of a particular method of PCA.
+Consult yourself, a bioinformatician, or literature for tips on proper techniques.

-#

-method of PCA.
-Consult yourself, a bioinformatician, or literature for

-tips on proper techniques.

-#

-embeds <- prcomp(t(logcounts(myRNA)), center = TRUE, scale = TRUE)$x
+embeds <- prcomp(t(logcounts(myRNA)), center = TRUE, scale = TRUE)$x addPrcomp

 myRNA <- addDimReduction(

 object = myRNA,

 embeddings = embeds,

 name = "pca",

 key = "PC")

 Visualize conditions metadata on a PCA plot

 dittoDimPlot(myRNA, "conditions", reduction.use = "pca", size = 3)

 '''

+Add a prcomp pca calculation to a SingleCellExperiment object containing bulk or single-cell data object the SingleCellExperiment object.

-addPrcomp Add a prcomp pca calculation to a SingleCellExperiment object con- taining bulk or single-cell data object the SingleCellExperiment object. prcomp a prcomp output which will be added to the object name String name for the reduction slot.
+Add a prcomp pca calculation to a SingleCellExperiment object containing bulk or single-cell data prcomp a prcomp output which will be added to the object name String name for the reduction slot.
 Normally, this will be "pca", but you can hold any number of PCA calculations so long as a unique name is given to each.
-This will become the name of the slot and what should be provided to the reduction.use input when making a dittoDimPlot.
-When the name given is the same as that of a slot that already exists inside the object, the previous slot is replaced with the newly provided data. key String, like "PC", which sets the default axes-label prefix when this reduction is used for making a dittoDimPlot
+This will become the name of the slot and what should be provided to the reduction. use input when making a dittoDimPlot.
+When the name given is the same as that of a slot that already exists inside the object, the previous slot is replaced with the newly provided data.